sharetribe/flex-docs/src/docs/design-toolkit/user-journey/index.md

 updated: 2020-04-22
 category: design-toolkit
 ingress:
-  A user journey map illustrates the step by step process that users take to complete a task.
-A Flex user journey answers the question "How do users use the marketplace?"
+  A user journey shows the step by step process to complete a task.
+A Flex user journey communicates how users will use your marketplace.
 published: true
 ---